malairaja-mahadevan/simple-react-redux-demo/README.md

 # React/Redux - Simple Demo

-Malairaja Mahadevan - This is simple react-redux demo.
+This is simple react-redux demo.
 Using node js to get mock json data.

+Please note that this repository packages are using older versions of react, react-redux and redux.
+And this is legacy way of create/configure `redux store` using `thunk` middleware and dispatch actions to components using `bindActionCreators`

 1)Run npm install